 Determine how each group will share their reports or projects so that they “teach” the other groups about the event and theme.

-Home Kit

-Develop a Holy Week Home Kit that extends and expands the learning that has taken place through the intergenerational learning program.
-It should engage families and individuals in living their faith at home through traditions and celebrations, rituals, symbols, prayers, service projects, learning activities, and enrichment activities.
-Include specific activities on the event that you have selected as a focus for the session.
-These additional activities can include learning activities about the event, Scripture readings, table rituals, prayers, and so on.

-Use a variety of design formats for your activities, such as a prayer card, stand-up card, poster, placemat, newsletter, booklet, magnet, bookmark, or artwork.

-Included with this session are the following home activities:

-Easter Table Prayer: Symbols of the Easter Candle

-Easter Candle Symbols

-Easter Vigil Scriptures: Fire and Light

-Is There Really an Easter Bunny?

-The Blessing Egg

-The following People of Faith—Generations Learning Together Magazine can be ordered from Harcourt Religion: Following Jesus—Volume 5.
-New Life in Christ.

-1. Whole Group Sharing and Reflection
+Whole Group Sharing and Reflection

 The whole group sharing experience provides an opportunity for each age group to share something they have learned with the entire group.
 If the session has been conducted in intergenerational groups ask participants to remain with their group.
 If the session was conducted in the age group format, ask people to rejoin their intergenerational groups from the All Ages Learning Experience OR ask family members to rejoin their own family and individual adolescent and adult participants to stay with their age groups from the In-Depth Learning Experience.